Events Calendar

 History

-Built in 1935, this is one of our larger cabins.
+Built in 1935, this is one of Algonquin Park's larger rustic ranger cabins.
 Materials were salvaged from both the abandoned Booth Depot Farm in close proximity and the adjacent Booth "End of Steel" lumber camp.
 Road access enabled rangers to easily bring in dressed lumber for the roof and floor.
-Few areas of Algonquin saw so much pioneering activity as this area.
+Few areas of Algonquin Park saw so much pioneering activity as this area.
 A logging depot farm, lumber camp, logging railway, fire tower, hose drying tower, towerman's cabin, a fire equipment storage house on the river and improvements for the spring river log drive are all evident within one mile of this cabin.
 In fall 2015, volunteers with The Friends of Algonquin Park replaced the chinking between the exterior logs, reglazed windows, and painted the exterior trim.
+Learn more about the restoration of the Kitty Lake Ranger Cabin.

-• Despite its name, this waterfront cabin is actually situated on Farm Lake.
-The one room, open concept log cabin is nestled among mature White Pine and has a southerly exposure with a very scenic view.
-Fishing opportunities include Smallmouth Bass, Pike, and Lake Trout in surrounding lakes such as Shall, Crotch, Farm, Kitty, Booth, and Bridle Lake.
+• The one room, open concept log cabin is nestled among mature White Pine and has a southerly exposure with a very scenic view.

 • All cabins have fire extinguishers, wash basin, metal pail, shovel, broom, dust pan, bunks (no mattresses), CSA-approved wood-burning stove and chimney, stove operating instructions, heat shields behind and under the stove, table and chairs, and an outside closed-in toilet.